-I took my box of keepers (How we decide which cloves to eat and which to save for planting will be in the following posts) down to the garden.
+I take my box of keeper cloves (how we decide which cloves to eat and which to save for planting will be in the following posts) down to the garden.

 I plant the cloves about 6 inches apart, with 8 inches between the rows.
 I pushed each of the cloves a couple of inches below the soil surface.

-You can see the individual cloves in the picture above because I like to try and get the rows nice and straight, so I don’t put the soil on top of them until I am finished planting them all.
+You can see the individual cloves in the picture above because I like to try and get the rows nice and straight, so I don’t push them down and put the soil on top of them until I am finished planting them all.
 I use the planted ones as markers.

-Here’s the bed after planting all the cloves.
-We have 288 cloves in there!
+I was able to plant 288 cloves in that space!
 That’s a LOT of garlic, but we love it roasted and we often have 2 whole heads of garlic between us at dinner time.
 We also love making Bacon Wrapped Garlic Bites – so yummy as an appetizer!

 If you cook the garlic, it is a lot milder than if you eat it raw and it’s so healthy for you!

 Mulch the whole bed with straw once the temperatures get down around freezing.
-Our temperatures are cold on Fall mornings and maybe close to freezing overnite.
+Our temperatures are cold on Fall mornings and maybe close to freezing overnight.

 Once planted, all you have to do is weed it regularly during the growing season.
 One of the reasons I plant my Garlic tightly is that it reduces the weeds that come up.